greyfox33/greyfox-jekyll/_posts/2018-07-01-agile-status-communication.md

 Let's compare the processes.

 _Condensed description of a waterfall project_: W-team gets together, decides on scope, builds comprehensive design doc and project plan describing the scope, schedule and cost.
-The project plan is given in Gantt chart to stakeholders, with different representations of the project plan provided to stakeholders based on their need.
+The project plan - usually in the form of a Gantt chart -- is provided to stakeholders based on their need.

 _Condensed description of an agile project_: A-team gets together, decides on scope, builds backlog of stories, assigns stories to epics, and epics assigned to program intervals (PI).
 With a tool like Jira, dashboards, burn-down charts, and other reports are given to stakeholders, and estimates of when the project will complete can be drafted, along with a corresponding cost.